toaymeister/molly/README.md

 |-|-|-|-|-|
 |`ignoreConnectionFault`|bool|False|True|wether exit on connection failure|

-Notice that if `standbyMode` is set to `True`, the script will not exit just as `ignoreCoonectionFault = True` will do.
+Notice that if `standbyMode` is set to `True`, the script will not exit just as `ignoreConectionFault = True` will do.

 |Return value|Type|Detail|
 |-|-|-|